CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 > _Orc Quarrels_ normally cancels an Orc, Troll, or Man attack.
 So it can be used to cancel an attack from a company if that company consists of only Orcs, Trolls, and Men.

 {: .note }
-> **Note:** If this attack is canceled, the site phase is over for the anacking company and play proceeds normally.
+> **Note:** If this attack is canceled, the site phase is over for the attacking company and play proceeds normally.

 #### Assigning Strikes